How To Start A School in 2024 Step-by-Step Guide

 It doesn’t matter if they are across town or out of state.
 But it is vitally important for several reasons:

 • It provides support.
-Trust me you will encounter moments of discouragement.
+Trust me, you will encounter moments of discouragement.
 Having a community will help you fight feelings of hopelessness that may come on this journey.
 It can also help celebrate those small victories.
 It’s one thing to have support from family and friends, but it’s another thing to have it from people who know and understand.

 • It provides connection and belonging.
 Togetherness is so critical to our experience as humans.
-Connecting with others who share some of our values, interests, and worldviews helps us understand we are not alone.
+Connecting with others who share some of our values, interests, and worldviews helps us understand that we are not alone.

 • It provides an opportunity for us to share, give back, and learn from one another.
 Let’s face it, teachers are some of the most giving people there are.
 It’s in us to want to give back.
 I believe it’s an innate desire.
 There is so much I am still learning from the many teachers in our Teacher School Builders Community.
 For example, people are often finding new, easier, and less expensive ways to do so many things as it relates to creating and running private schools.
 I can’t possibly keep on top of all the changes.
-But I come close because of connections who share their ideals.
+But I come close because of connections who share my ideals.

 Don’t underestimate the importance of finding a crew who understands and who can speak to you wherever you are.